-These persons are excluded as Dependents: Individuals living in the covered Employee's home, but who are not eligible as defined; the legally separated or divorced/annulled former Spouse of the Employee; Parents of any Employee; any person who is on active duty in any military service of any country; or any person who is covered under the Plan as an Employee.
-Any individual who is not a United States Citizen, unless the individual's immigration status allows him or her to legally reside in the United States pending permanent residency in the United States.
-Persons legally present in the United States on a temporary basis, including those on a temporary visa, are not eligible for dependent coverage on the Plan.
+These persons are excluded as Dependents:

+- Individuals living in the covered Employee's home, but who are not eligible as defined: - The legally separated or divorced/annulled former Spouse of the Employee; - An Employee's Domestic Partner regardless of gender.
+Domestic Partners enrolled in the plan prior to January 1, 2018 will remain eligible; - Parents of any Employee; - Any person who is on active duty in any military service of any country; - Any person who is covered under the Plan as an Employee; - An Employee's spouse who is not a United States Citizen, unless the individual is a lawful resident actively seeking permanent residency in the United States; or

+• Persons legally present in the United States on a temporary basis, including those on a temporary visa, are not eligible for dependent coverage on the Plan.

-A spouse/domestic partner or child of a covered dependent child will not be eligible for coverage under this Plan.
+A spouse grandfathered domestic partner or child of a covered dependent child will not be eligible for coverage under this Plan.